 OCRRA is not funded by taxes.
 The trash tipping fee revenue and energy revenue provide the bulk of the financing for recycling program components essential to achieving the mandated recycling rate.
 OCRRA applies for grants through competitive applications as well.
 Program costs include OCRRA's comprehensive public education program which consists of radio, TV, web and print media campaigns; on-site visits to businesses by a staff of recycling professionals offering technical assistance; classroom presentations on recycling and environmental stewardship; and numerous brochures and educational materials.
-Over \$77,000 in state grants were received in 2017: primarily in connection with reimbursement of Household Hazardous Waste (HHW) collection expenses and blue bins.
+More than \$263,000 in state grants were received in 2018, in connection with reimbursement of Household Hazardous Waste collection expenses, compost equipment, and curbside blue bin purchases.
+Several new grant applications were submitted to NYSDEC and are currently pending.

 OCRRA's recycling program covers costs necessary to assure waste haulers a zero tip fee at the Material Recovery Facilities (MRFs) for residential recyclables during poor commodity market conditions.
+OCRRA also manages two transfer stations that allow for the drop-off of blue bin recyclables at no cost.
+The transfer stations are also drop-off points for additional materials such as scrap metal, small appliances, mercury thermostats, mercury thermometers, and household batteries.